Treating Migraines with PEMF

 Migraines - a nerve issue

 Migraines are much more than a headache.
-According to Dr. Elizabeth Leroux, author of “Migraines.”
-In her research, she relates how migraines are now viewed as a disorder of the central nervous system, of neurons themselves.
-They are fairly common place.
-In fact, one in ten people suffer from migraines.
-In 2012, the medical journal ‘The Lancet’ classified migraine as the third most common disease in the world, in all categories.
+According to the author of “Migraines,” Dr Elizabeth Leroux, migraines are now viewed as a disorder of the central nervous system and of the neurons themselves.
+Migraines are commonplace.
+One in ten people suffers from migraines.
+In 2012, the medical journal ‘The Lancet’, classified migraine as the third most common disease in the world in all categories.

-Migraines attacks involve several different brain structures and neurotransmitters.
-Migraine symptoms include a pounding or throbbing sensation along with sensitivities to light, sound, vibration, and sometimes touch.
+Migraine attacks involve several different brain structures and neurotransmitters.
+Migraine symptoms include a pounding or throbbing sensation and sensitivities to light, sound, vibration, and sometimes touch.
 Migraines also cause nausea.

 According to Doctor Elizabeth Leroux, author of Migraines More than a Headache:

 “A migraine attack involves several different brain structures and neurotransmitters… a migraine attack is caused by inflammatory electrical mechanisms that occur on a microscopic scale…

 A migraine may occur in response to an imbalance in the brain that triggers an aura in the cortex (an electrical wave) or prodrome in the hypothalamus.” (p52, 63) (1)

 Phases of Migraines: